UBC-MDS/DSCI_522_Forest_Fire_Analysis/README.md

 #### Docker Image

-Docker provides a convenient method to package our entire analysis application, dependencies and all, so anyone can reproduce our work on their local computer.
-A user can run the entire the "Forest Fire Analysis", just like we did, and be confident that the Docker container contains everything they need to reproduce the work.
+Docker provides a convenient method to package our entire analysis application, including all dependencies, so that a can quickly and reliably reproduce our work.
+A user can run the entire the "Forest Fire Analysis", just like we did, and be confident that the Docker image and related container contains everything they need to reproduce the work.
 Follow the steps below to reproduce our analysis:

 **Step 1:** Clone/download this repository and create a local repository.